 Rolex’s GMT-Master was the first ever GMT watch and the current iteration – the GMT-Master II – is hard to beat.
 It boasts classic Rolex styling and outstanding workmanship and features some iconic colourways.
 Our favourites are the blue and black Batman model and Clint Eastwood’s famous choice, the brown and gold Root Beer edition.

 How to Use a GMT Watch

 Remember: Greenwich Mean Time is ground zero for time zones.
-That means one can measure the time zone he or she is currently in by how many hours that time zone is away from GMT.
+That means you can measure the time zone you’re currently in by how many hours that time zone is away from GMT.
 For example, if your time zone is one hour up from GMT, then you first set the bezel to GMT time, and then rotate up one hour.
 Voila!
 The second-hour hand is now following your second time zone on a 24-hour scale.
 Of course, if you know how to read 24-hour military time, it might save you a step or two.

 Who Still Uses a GMT Watch?

-With technology always within arm’s reach, GMT watches don’t invoke the same sense of utility or urgency that they once did during The Jet Age.
+With technology now always within arm’s reach, GMT watches don’t invoke the same sense of utility or urgency that they once did.
 Nevertheless, the best GMT watches remain consistently desirable among collectors.
-It’s, therefore, no wonder that brands like Rolex occasionally revive the GMT-Master, complete with the Pepsi dial.
+So it’s no wonder that brands like Rolex occasionally revive the GMT-Master, complete with the Pepsi dial.

-Meanwhile, GMT watches can still theoretically fulfill a need, permitted you don’t resort to modern technology.
-Indeed, whether you’re a frequent flier, a businessman who depends on variables (stock markets, etc.) in alternate time zones, or a family man with loved ones across the world, you can rotate your bezel accordingly and keep your finger on the pulse on simultaneous time zones.
+Meanwhile, GMT watches can still theoretically fulfil a need, permitted you don’t resort to modern technology.
+Indeed, whether you’re a frequent flier, a businessman who depends on variables (stock markets, etc.) in alternate time zones, or someone with loved ones across the world, you can rotate your bezel accordingly and keep your finger on the pulse on simultaneous time zones.
 Or you can just Google it.
 Whatever works for you.